Francesco601/Multilevel-Feedback-Queue/README.md

 ## Basic Rules of MLFQ
 The MLFQ has a number of distinct **queues**, each assigned a different **priority level**.
 At any given timne, a job that is ready to run is on a single queue.
-MLFQ used priorities to decide which job should run at a given time.
+MLFQ uses priorities to decide which job should run at a given time.
 A job with a higher priority (i.e, a job on a higher queue) is chosen to run.
-Of course, more than one job may be on a given queue, and this have the  **same** priority.
+Of course, more than one job may be on a given queue, and thus have the  **same** priority.
 In this case, we will just use round-robin scheduling among those jobs.
 The key to MLFQ scheduling lies in how the scheduler establishes priorities.
 Rather than giving fixed priority to each job, MLFQ ***varies*** the priority of a job based on its observed behavior.
 If, for example, a job repeatedly relinquishes the CPU while waiting for input from the keyboard, MLFQ will keep its priority high, as this is how an interactive process might behave.
 If, instead, a job uses the CPU intensively for long periods of time, MLFQ will reduce its priority.
-In this way, the algorithm will try to lean about processes as they run, and thus use the ****history*** of the job to predict its future behavior.
+In this way, the algorithm will try to lean about processes as they run, and thus use the ***history*** of the job to predict its future behavior.
    The two basic rules of the for MLFQ are:
    - If Priority(A) > Priority(B), A runs and B doesn't.
    - If Priority(A) = Priority(B), A and B run in RR (round robin)